 All applicants will be reviewed in an individual and holistic manner.
-No single factor will determine a student's admission
+No single factor will determine a student's admission.
 Only complete applications are reviewed for admission consideration.

-All students admitted will be required to have a personal computer with Internet access.
-Minimum computer requirements as recommended by the ATP School of Nursing can be found at the following link: http://www.ttuhsc.edu/son/undergrad/sysReq.aspx.
+All students admitted are required to have a personal computer with broadband internet access.
+See http://nursing.ttuhsc.edu/it/requirements for specific computer system requirements.